NLP, the Zeigarnik Effect & 'Unfinished Business'

 Surely the best way to train people is to give them the whole topic before moving on to the next one?

+Not so.
 As Bluma Zeigarnik demonstrated back in 1927 in a paper which states that unfinished tasks are remembered better than finished ones.

 What is 'unfinished business'?